ss1611/CS220-AU-portfolio-1/README.md

 **11/11/21**: Finshed the second of 3 segments of the Sociology website (college experience).

 **15/11/21**: Created an overview to introduce my media ideology essay (current project).

+**20/11/21**: Refined my website and learned how to insert quotes in markdown language, making the design of segment 2 look much smoother.

+**26/11/21**: Was permitted to embed SC106 essay onto website.
 <br>

 ## To do list